Supramabhujel/R_Data_Analysis_Project/README.md

 ## Data

-The dataset used in this analysis is "Ch4_Exercise5_Height_and_Wages_UK.dta", which provides information on height, wages, and gender for individuals in the UK.
+The dataset used in this analysis is "Height_and_Wages_UK.dta", which provides information on height, wages, and gender for individuals in the UK.

 ## Analysis